aarontran/snr-filaments/agenda.md

 (remember that we get THREE projection plots out, one for each band...)

+Problem: we also have to consider spectra when optimizing

 THING in TYCHO
 --------------
 Look at spectra of the THING...